-- 1) It is recommended that States continue their efforts to establish a meeting or forum for the exchange of information on diversion in which the participants can discuss suspected or actual cases of diversion, consider possible solutions and have the possibility of outlining good practices. - 1) States Parties and Signatory States are encouraged to actively use the Diversion Information Exchange Forum as a mean to facilitate international cooperation in order to prevent and eradicate diversion. - 2) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication. - 3) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information Likewise, States are encouraged to submit updates to their initial reports regarding changes in their national control systems as required by Article 13.1 and, in particular, about changes in the implementation of Articles 11 and 15. - 4) States are encouraged to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or trans-shipment documentation in cases of international transactions. - 5) States are recommended to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment.
+2) States Parties and Signatory States are encouraged to actively use the Diversion Information Exchange Forum as a mean to facilitate international cooperation in order to prevent and eradicate diversion.

+1) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication.

+2) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information Likewise, States are encouraged to submit updates to their initial reports regarding changes in their national control systems as required by Article 13.1 and, in particular, about changes in the implementation of Articles 11 and 15.

+3) States are encouraged to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or trans-shipment documentation in cases of international transactions.

+4) States are recommended to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment.

-- 6) States are encouraged, taking into account their national capacities, to carry out on-site verifications of exports and imports and to exchange information on issued authorizations and the mentioned verifications with the States involved in the operation in order to facilitate early detection of diversion during international transactions. - 7) It is recommended that the States involve the different state actors that can intervene in the detection of diversion cases, including export licensing and law enforcement officers in each State, as well as, where appropriate, expand cooperation with civil society, industry, academia, and other relevant non-state actors, inter-alia, according paragraph 8 of the Terms of Reference of the Diversion Information Exchange Forum.
-In the same line Likewise, the actors involved in transit and transhipment, importers, exporters, brokers, as well as States from which the transportation is organised, may collaborate in the process. - 8) States are encouraged to exchange information at the bilateral, subregional, and regional levels in other multilateral contexts related to the ATT.
-Likewise, States are encouraged to establish mechanisms to share information from the ATT in order to promote the exchange. as well as to refer to conclusions or intelligence results in the Conference of States Parties and its Working Groups.
+5) States are encouraged, taking into account their national capacities, to carry out on-site verifications of exports and imports and to exchange information on issued authorizations and the mentioned verifications with the States involved in the operation in order to facilitate early detection of diversion during international transactions.

+6) It is recommended that the States involve the different state actors that can intervene in the detection of diversion cases, including export licensing and law enforcement officers in each State, as well as, where appropriate, expand cooperation with civil society, industry, academia, and other relevant non-state actors, inter-alia, according paragraph 8 of the Terms of Reference of the Diversion Information Exchange Forum.
+Likewise, the actors involved in transit and transhipment, importers, exporters, brokers, as well as States from which the transportation is organised, may collaborate in the process.

+7) States are encouraged to exchange information at the bilateral, subregional, and regional levels in other multilateral contexts related to the ATT.
+Likewise, States are encouraged to establish mechanisms to share information from the ATT in order to promote the exchange.